The Mount Diablo Regional Trail Map (Fifth Edition, 2020)

 Featuring the Diablo Trail, our fifth-edition regional recreation map, updated in June 2020, covers Mount Diablo and all surrounding parks and preserves.

-For the fifth edition 2020 map, we worked with our partners to include all the new conserved lands in Contra Costa County, including some on Mount Diablo.
 The updated map is beautiful, with a shaded relief.
 And we are able to offer the map online.
 The map is free to download on any iPhone or Android device.
 And it’s compatible with map navigating applications like Avenza (which is also free).

 We thank our partners and sponsor, Visit Concord, for helping to create this updated map and online version that’s now making the map available to more audiences.
 We hope this free valuable resource will inspire more people to explore their backyards and deepen their love for nature.